johoule/pygame-platformer/README.md

 - Customize the foreground layer for a level.
 - Animate your custom sprites.
 - Change the game so that it uses the XBox controller instead of the keyboard.
+- Kill enemies when you land on them.
+You'll need to check which direction you hit the enemy from in process enemies.
+Award different point values for different enemy types.

 ### How clever are you?